 Piotr Nowak

 GODS AND CHILDREN.
-SHAKESPEARE READS
+SHAKESPEARE READS THE PRINCE

 Piotr Nowak focuses on the antagonism between youth and age, represented in Shakespeare’s Measure for Measure by Angelo and the Duke.
 Naive youth allows itself to be manipulated by cunning age – this conflict in Shakespeare, however, has a strictly political significance.
 It is not merely a description of „the conflict between generations”.
 Youth as a symbol of spontaneity, idealism and novelty falls prey to the ambitions of power-seeking age.
 As a result youth itself grows old and its enthusiasm is transformed into resentment.